crickets-and-comb/bfb_delivery/docs/_build/_sources/index.rst.txt

 CLI
 ^^^

-You can use the command-line-interface if you have this package installed in your environment:
+You can use the command-line-interface if you have this package installed in your environment.
+For example:

 .. code:: bash

     split_chunked_route --input_path path/to/input.xlsx

+See :doc:`CLI </CLI>` for more information.